 - Practice good seamanship, and safe boating.
 Maintain a safe distance from other fishermen, and divers.
 Do not troll over or near divers.
 Stay at least 100 feet from a red and white diver down flag and watch for bubbles.

 - Know and observe size and catch limits; release any fish you can't eat.
 Florida law requires a fishing license.
 Applicable size, bag limits, and seasons must be observed when harvesting seafood.
-NOTE: Don't throw fish carcasses or wrung lobsters overboard or into canals as they decompose and degrade water quality.
+NOTE: Avoid throwing fish carcasses and wrung lobsters overboard or into canals, as they decompose and degrade water quality.

 - Use reef mooring buoys if available.
 Otherwise, anchor in sandy areas away from coral and seagrasses so that anchor and chain do not drag or grate on nearby corals or tear-up seagrass beds.

 - Accidental boat groundings damage the reef.
 Consult tide and navigational charts and steer clear of shallow areas (shallow, seagrass beds appear brown in color).
 Accidental boat groundings damage coral and seagrasses, and fines are imposed for such damage.
 Remember, "Brown, brown, run aground.
 Blue, blue, sail on through."